 This is my new paper pieced pattern “Starlight”.
 Included in the pattern are directions, a coloring sheet, block layout diagrams and full size templates to complete a 16 block 52″x52″ quilt.
 The blocks are 12 1/2″ square with seam allowance.
 This pattern was inspired by an ancient mosaic floor.
 The photo to the left I made using 9 blocks instead of 16 the pattern calls for.
-I had made many test blocks from scraps and the blocks chosen were those that blended best.
+I had made many test blocks from scraps and these were the ones that blended best together.
 It was pieced using left over 2 1/2″ strips from my For the Love of Geese quilt.
-Purchase and Download Here
+See my pattern page to purchase Starlight.

 Lori at Quilting Needs completed her top using 16 blocks the pattern calls for.
 Her quilt makes me think of a cool summer night looking up at the clear sky.
 This was Lori’s first paper piecing project and I love it.
 Thank you Lori for trusting me and agreeing to test my pattern.
 Head over and give congrats to Lori at Quilting Needs

 If I were to make another quilt with this pattern I would definitely choose contrasting colors for the stars.